Class Sets

 public static <E> java.util.HashSet<E> newHashSet(java.util.Iterator<? extends E> elements)

-instance containing the given elements in unspecified order.Note: if mutability is not required and the elements are non-null, use
+Creates a mutableHashSetinstance containing the given elements in unspecified order.Note: if mutability is not required and the elements are non-null, use

-instead.Note: if
+ImmutableSet.copyOf(Iterable)instead.Note: if

-type, you should create anEnumSet
+Eis anEnumtype, you should create anEnumSetinstead.- Parameters:

-- the elements that the set should contain- Returns:
+elements- the elements that the set should contain- Returns:

 - a new

-containing those elements (minus duplicates)
+HashSetcontaining those elements (minus duplicates)

 -